ORCID/ORCID-Source/CONTRIBUTING.md

 * **Bug reports should be made in the iDeas Forum or directly to the ORCID team**

     Report the bug to our support team for investigation; once confirmed, we add it to the Bugs board to be addressed.
-You can report the bug by posting in the [iDeas Forum](https://support.orcid.org/hc/en-us/community/topics) or by submitting a ticket via [our webform](https://orcid.org/help/contact-us) or via [email](mailto:support@orcid.org).
+You can report the bug by posting in the [iDeas Forum](https://support.orcid.org/hc/en-us/community/topics) or by submitting a ticket via [our webform](https://orcid.org/help/contact-us).

 * **Registry translations should be made in Transifex**

     We use [Transifex](https://www.transifex.com/orcid-inc-1/public/) to manage the translation and review of ORCID localizations.
 Join the [Translation Team](https://www.transifex.com/orcid-inc-1/public/) to contribute.
 See [Getting Started as a Translator](https://docs.transifex.com/getting-started/translators) to get started on Transifex.